fenago/tableau-intermediate/lab-guides/md/Lab_3.md

 Creating a data source extract
 ------------------------------------------------

-In this recipe, we\'ll learn how to create a data source extract.
+In this lab, we\'ll learn how to create a data source extract.